kserve/kserve/docs/samples/transformer/image_transformer/README.md

 # Predict on a KFService using PyTorch Server and Transformer

-PyTorch server expects tensor in and tensor out and often the time it requires transforming from the raw inputs to tensors as a preprocess step before making the predition call.
-The example demonstrates the capability of KFService to automatically wire up the call graph for the user between transformer and predictor with provided user code for preprocess/postprocess.
+Most of model servers expect tensors as input data, so a pre-process step is needed before making the prediction call if user is sending in raw input format.
+Transformer is a service we orchestrated from KFService spec for user implemented pre/post process code.
+The example demonstrates the capability of KFService to automatically wire up the call between transformer and predictor with provided code for preprocess/postprocess.

 ## Setup